 Lingui, the Sacred Bonds

-Lingui is one of two African films competing for the Palme d’Or at this year’s Cannes Film Festival.
-Award-winning director Mahamat-Saleh Haroun, who most notably received Venice’s Grand Special Jury Prize in 2006 for his film Daratt, presents a raw and candid portrait of the bond between mother and daughter.
+Award-winning Chadian director Mahamat-Saleh Haroun, who most notably received Venice’s Grand Special Jury Prize in 2006 for his film Daratt, presents a raw and candid portrait of the bond between mother and daughter in Lingui.
 Set in the outskirts of N’djamena, Chad, the film sees the two protagonists face struggles that become even more distressing due to the harsh social context in which they unfold.

 Amina is a single mother who weaves and sells baskets in the streets for a living.
 When she notices that her 15-year-old daughter Maria is increasingly irritable and aloof, she decides to follow her to school one morning to find out what might be troubling her.
 She discovers that Maria has not been attending college, and the headteacher informs her that her daughter is pregnant, and was therefore expelled.
 Amina, who is a practicing Muslim, feels the weight of this burden become heavier when Maria announces that she wishes to abort the pregnancy.
 The two are already isolated by the community due to Amina’s status as an unmarried mother, but they become further trapped in their circumstances as the strict laws of government and religion limit their choices.